VictoriaMetrics/VictoriaMetrics/README.md

   then just remove directoreis with broken parts.
 This will recover VictoriaMetrics at the cost of data loss stored in the broken parts.
 In the future, `vmrecover` tool will be created for automatic recovering from such errors.

+### Backfilling

+It is recommended disabling query cache with `-search.disableCache` command-line flag when writing historical data with timestamps from the past, since the cache assumes that the data is written with the current timestamps.
+Query cache can be enabled after the backfilling is complete.

 ## Roadmap